richhuwtaylor/richhuwtaylor/README.md

 ### 🙋‍♂️ Introducing Myself

 Hello!
-I'm Rich, a data analyst with a background in data product management and software development.
+I'm Rich, a product manager with a background in software development.

-This portolio page is where I track my personal development and showcase what I've been working on.
+This portolio page is where I track my personal development activities and showcase my personal interests and some of what I've been working on.

 ### 🌱 Portfolio Projects